 Outside of work, Bethany loves exploring nature trails and fuelling her graphic design flair.
 She also enjoys reading, gardening, photography and buying more plants than she has room for but that probably won’t stop her from buying them.

-Celine graduated with a BSc in Zoology from the University of Bristol, where she specialized in evolution, ecology and conservation.
+Celine graduated with a BSc in Zoology from the University of Bristol, where she specialized in ecology, evolution and conservation.
 While in Bristol, she regularly volunteered with the RSPB as part of their schools outreach programme, as well as with the Avon Gorge and Downs Project.
 Through these roles, she discovered how much she enjoyed communicating sustainability and conservation to young minds, and encouraging the public to take action through education.

-Prior to joining SOS-UK, Celine worked at the University of Warwick Students’ Union, where she supported students and sabbatical officers in their campaigns and worked with the SU’s Environment Committee to improve sustainability at the Union.
+Prior to joining SOS-UK, Celine worked at the University of Warwick Students’ Union, where she supported students and sabbatical officers in their campaigns and worked closely with the SU’s Environment Committee to improve sustainability at the Union.

 Name pronunciation: Hol-ly; pronouns: she/her